 If someone you know has a warrant out for their arrest, you should let them know only if you believe it is safe to do so.
 Some people may be fugitives by choice and dangerous.
 You have the right to contact law enforcement in this situation.15

 Warrants are serious business and can result in an arrest and detainment.
-Learn how to effectively conduct a free Washington D.C. warrant search using this resource.
+Learn how to effectively conduct a free Washington D.C. warrant search using this resource, and expand your search to include accessing District of Columbia arrest and crime records or finding all free D.C. public information.

 References